-Procedures for Student complaints are outlined in the Student School Planners as below.
+Procedures for Student complaints are outlined below.

 Should you wish to make a complaint about something at school, this is what you should do:

 Talk to your Form Tutor about your complaint.
 The majority of complaints will be resolved at this stage because your Form Tutor will listen to what you have to say and will try their very best to support you and to offer solutions.